GOP faces reckoning over Trump’s virus strategy, diagnosis

 The reemergence of the pandemic puts Trump back where he has been most of his four years in office: at center stage.
 But it may also remind voters of health care and the GOP’s efforts to repeal the Affordable Care Act, the centerpiece of the Democrats’ election messaging.

-Some of the Senate Republicans have previously tried to adopt Trump’s live-and-let-live approach to the pandemic, only to be hammered by Democrats.
+The political peril of the looming court case was evident Friday night at the first debate in the Colorado Senate race.
+Gardner’s Democratic challenger, former Colorado Gov. John Hickenlooper, relentlessly attacked the incumbent Republican about his repeated efforts to repeal the Affordable Care Act — and the dangers of Barrett invalidating the law once she’s approved.

+“Are we really, in the middle of a pandemic, going to strip away health care and protections for people with preexisting conditions?”
+Hickenlooper asked, noting Gardner supported Trump’s push to repeal the law in 2017.

+Republicans have been sustaining blows from Democrats over the repeal push for years, but now may also be haunted by their association with Trump’s live-and-let-live approach to the pandemic.
 In March, Arizona Sen. Martha McSally likened suggestions people dramatically alter their lifestyles to “panic.”

 And a month ago, Ernst took criticism after she said she was “skeptical” of government statistics on the coronavirus and wondered if they had been inflated.